chrislarson1/GU-ANLY-5800/lectures/09/lecture-09.md

 where $r_t(\theta) = \frac{\pi_\theta(a_t\mid s_t)}{\pi_{\text{old}}(a_t\mid s_t)}$ and $\epsilon>0$ is a small constant.
 An explicit KL penalty to a reference policy is often added.

-PPO is simpler to implement than TRPO, retains the trust-region intuition, and is the de facto standard in modern deep RL—hence its widespread use in RLHF pipelines.
+PPO is simpler to implement than TRPO, retains the trust-region intuition, and is the de facto standard in modern deep RL; hence its widespread use in RLHF pipelines.

 ### A.6 Connection to RLHF and DPO

-- RLHF uses a **KL-regularized policy objective** together with PPO-style updates:
+- RLHF uses a KL-regularized policy objective together with PPO-style updates:
   - The reward model $r_\phi$ provides per-trajectory or per-token rewards.
   - The KL term to $\pi_{\text{ref}}$ acts as a trust-region regularizer.
   - Advantage estimators (often GAE) and clipping implement a practical proximal update.